imysh578/Self-Study/Rust/rust_lang_book/08. Common Collections/03_string_keys_with_associated_values_in_hash_maps.md

 # Storing Keys with Associated Values in Hash Maps
 - Standard library `HashMap<K, V>`: mapping keys of type `K` to values of type `V`
-- Many programming languages support this kind of data, called hahs, map, object, hash table, dictionary, or associative array
+- Many programming languages support this kind of data, called hash, map, object, hash table, dictionary, or associative array
 Hash maps are useful when you want to look up data not by using an index, as you can with vectors, but by using a key that can be of any type.

 ## Creating a New Hash Map